mhenke/omaha-playground-collective/README.md

 ### Mitigation Criteria 2

-- Implenent an content log that records all changes made by administrators, making it possible to track and reverse unauthorized modifications.
+- Implement a content log that records all changes made by administrators, making it possible to track and reverse unauthorized modifications.
 - Maintain a robust data recovery and backup system to ensure that data can be restored in the event of accidental deletion or modification.

 # Diagrams